bigdoods/bimportal-old/DEVELOPERS READ.md

 * Fix bugs
 * Clean up all code that is possible (create black boxes)
 * Clear all databases of development data
-* Create a revised GUI for general release
+* Create a revised GUI for BETA release

 Alongside these goals, we need to get a full and comprehensive understanding of how all the code works and interacts.